dotlang/language/doc/RFE.md

 Set = !("/core/set").CreateType
 process = (x: Set(int) ->
 ```
+**Proposal**
+1. For map and sequence type, add methods for map, reduce, filter, anymatch, ...

 ? - Add `task` as primitive type.
 But can we avoid it?
 Why can't we use a struct?
 Defined in core but it's not a primitive type.